Andyvaz1/Andyvaz1/README.md

 This repository contains a collection of my full stack web development projects, including:

-- PI_Pokemon: A web application that allows users to create and search Pokemons localy and using external APIs, allowing search, filtering and order results.
+- <a href="https://github.com/Andyvaz1/PI_Pokemon" target="_blank" rel="noreferrer"> PI_Pokemon</a>: A web application that allows users to create and search Pokemons localy and using external APIs, allowing search, filtering and order results.

-- henry_intruments: An  e-commerce website for a fictional music store.
+- <a href="https://github.com/Andyvaz1/henry_instruments" target="_blank" rel="noreferrer"> henry_intruments </a>: An  e-commerce website for a fictional music store.
 Built with HTML/CSS, JavaScript, Node.js, React and a PostgreSQL database.
 Also contians an Admin Dashboard App to manage and edit the store!

 ### Installation 🛠